-Everybody is quick to tell you what foods you should not eat in order to keep your cholesterol levels in check, but none of them will tell you about the amazing foods that can actually help you lower your LDL levels, or bad cholesterol.
+Everybody is always quick to say what foods should be avoided in order to keep cholesterol levels in check.
+But nobody ever mentions the amazing foods that actually help to reduce bad cholesterol in the body.

 Well, to be more specific, dark chocolate.
 It contains flavonoids which are antioxidants that help lower LDL levels.
 Make sure to eat it in moderation, as chocolate is also high in saturated fat and sugar.
 You can also use dark, unsweetened cocoa powder in your cooking to get similar heart-healthy effects.